EPSB.ca » Our Division » Board Policies & Administrative Regulations » H - Students » HFA.BP Sexual Orientation, Gender Identity and Gender Expression

 Policy

-The Board is committed to establishing and maintaining a safe, inclusive, equitable, and welcoming learning and teaching environment for all members of the school community.
-This includes those students, staff, and families who identify or are perceived as lesbian, gay, bisexual, transgender, transsexual, two-spirit, queer or questioning their sexual orientation, gender identity, or gender expression.
-The Board expects all members of this diverse community to be welcomed, respected, accepted, and supported in every school.
+The Board is committed to establishing and maintaining a safe, inclusive, equitable and welcoming learning and teaching environment for all members of the school community.
+This includes students, staff and families who identify or are perceived as sexually diverse and/or gender diverse.
+The Board expects all members of this diverse community to be welcomed, respected, accepted and supported in every Division working and learning environment.

-All members of the school community have the right to learn and work in an environment free of discrimination, prejudice, and harassment.
-This right is guaranteed under the Canadian Charter of Rights and Freedoms, Alberta Human Rights Act, and Alberta Education Act.
-These rights shall be supported, and enforced so that all members of the school community may work together in an atmosphere of mutual respect and appreciation for individual differences.
-The Board will not tolerate harassment, bullying, intimidation, or discrimination on the basis of a person's actual or perceived sexual orientation, gender identity, or gender expression.
+All members of the school community have the right to learn and work in an environment free of discrimination, prejudice and harassment.
+This right is guaranteed under the Canadian Charter of Rights and Freedoms, Alberta Human Rights Act and Education Act.
+These rights will be supported, and enforced, so that all members of the school community may work together in an atmosphere of mutual respect and appreciation for individual differences.
+The Board strives to create learning and working environments that are free of harassment, bullying, intimidation or discrimination on the basis of a person's actual or perceived sexual orientation, gender identity and/or gender expression.

-The Board affirms the rights, as provided for in the Alberta Human Rights Act and the Canadian Charter of Rights and Freedoms, of each staff member employed by the Board and each student enrolled in a school operated by the Board.
-Staff members employed by the Board and students enrolled in a school operated by the Board will not be discriminated against as provided for in the Alberta Human Rights Act or the Canadian Charter of Rights and Freedoms.
+The Board affirms their commitment to the protection of rights, as provided for in the Alberta Human Rights Act and the Canadian Charter of Rights and Freedoms, of each staff member employed by the Board and each student enrolled in a school operated by the Board.

-The Board believes that all sexual and gender minority students, staff and families have the right to:
+The Board believes that all sexually diverse and/or gender diverse students, staff and families have the right to:

-• have equitable access to the same supports, services, and protections provided to heterosexual students and families;
+• Have equitable access to the same supports, services and protections provided to heterosexual and cisgender students, staff and families.

-• have avenues of recourse (without fear of reprisal) available to them when they are victims of harassment, prejudice, discrimination, intimidation, bullying, and/or violence; and
+• Have avenues of recourse (without fear of reprisal) available to them when they are victims of harassment, prejudice, discrimination, intimidation, bullying and/or violence.

 The Board is committed to implementing measures that will:

-• Define appropriate expectations, behaviours, language, and actions in order to prevent discrimination, prejudice, and harassment through greater awareness of, and responsiveness to, their harmful effects.
+• Define appropriate expectations, behaviours, language and actions with the goal to prevent discrimination, prejudice and harassment through greater awareness of, and responsiveness to, their harmful effects.

-• Improve understanding of the individual lives of sexual and gender minorities and their families, cultures, and communities.
+• Improve understanding of the individual lives of sexually diverse and/or gender diverse students and their families, cultures and communities throughout the year.

-• Develop, implement, and evaluate inclusive educational strategies, professional development opportunities, and administrative guidelines to ensure that sexual and gender minorities and their families are welcomed and treated with respect and dignity in all aspects of the school community.
+• Develop, implement and evaluate inclusive educational strategies, professional development opportunities and administrative guidelines to ensure that sexually diverse and/or gender diverse staff, students and their families are welcomed and treated with respect and dignity in all aspects of the school community.

-The Board also recognizes the need to develop and maintain mutually supportive relationships with a variety of sexual orientation and gender identity minority groups in order to ensure the ongoing improvement of the implementation of this policy.
+The Board also recognizes the need to develop and maintain mutually supportive relationships with a variety of diverse sexual orientation, gender identity and gender expression community groups and stakeholders in order to ensure the ongoing improvement of the implementation of this policy.
+These community relationships will involve ongoing feedback and collaboration.

 Accountability